Close Menu

 Many credit card issuers offer a variety of ways to earn additional points on their cards.
 Those options may include:

-• Referral bonuses: These bonuses are for current cardholders who get a friend or relative to apply for the card.
+• Referral bonuses: These bonuses are for current cardholders who get a friend or relative to apply for the same card.
 Generally, you’ll refer a friend through a link and receive a certain amount of points for the referral.
 The number of points depends on the issuer’s specific referral bonus, but it can be a substantial amount.

 • Limited-time-offer programs: Programs like Amex Offers allow you to earn more points on spending with specific retailers.
 To earn these offers, you can either go through your issuer’s branded shopping portal or log in to your account and activate any offers that you’re interested in.
 Then, you just simply have to meet the terms of the offer.